SSWConsulting/SSW.Rules.Content/rules/do-you-optimize-tinacms-project-for-clarity-performance-and-reliable-builds/rule.md

 * **Avoid Isolating Tina Client Calls in Multiple Subcomponents:**

   * Centralize data fetching to avoid overwhelming the build process with excessive API requests.

+     E.g. If your application has a footer and a header that fetch data every time you navigate to a new page, you can improve performance by caching this data from a top-level call.
 * **Cache Large Datasets at a Top Level:**

   * By caching large datasets at a top level, you reduce the number of data fetches during the build process, lowering the risk of overwhelming the system.

+    E.g. If your application has a list of recipes that fetch data each time you view a recipe, caching all the data at the top level instead of fetching it each time would reduce API calls during the build process.

 * **Avoid Using Deeply Nested References:**

   * Simplifying your data structure and avoiding deeply nested references can help ensure smoother and faster builds.
 * **Write custom Tina queries:**

   * You can improve build generation and prevent build crash by creating your own Tina GraphQL queries.

+    Some of the auto-generated Tina queries are not optimized, such as those with nested objects containing redundant data.
+For example, recipes that include an ingredients object, which in turn includes the same recipes again.
+Creating custom queries can reduce the size of objects and improve performance.